-The online exam is scheduled to be held in the second week of April 2018.
+The online exam is scheduled to be held on 15 & 16 April 2018.
 Know all about some key information you can keep in mind while appearing for the JEE Main 2018 (Online) exam.

 JEE Main Important Dates 2018